reserve-protocol/protocol/docs/collateral.md

 ## Some security considerations

 The protocol specifically does not allow the use of any assets that have a callback mechanism, such as ERC777 or native ETH.
 In order to support these assets, they must be wrapped in an ERC20 contract that does not have a callback mechanism.
 This is a security consideration to prevent reentrancy attacks.
-This recommendation extends to LP tokens that contain assets with callback mechanisms.
-(Such as Curve raw ETH pools - CRV/ETH for example)
+This recommendation extends to LP tokens that contain assets with callback mechanisms (Such as Curve raw ETH pools - CRV/ETH for example) as well as tokens/LPs that involve WETH with unwrapping built-in.

 ## Accounting Units and Exchange Rates